Alibaba and Tencent face end of an era as sales start to shrink

 Alibaba rose as much as 6.5 per cent on July 26 after announcing its decision to apply for a primary listing in Hong Kong that paves the way for millions of mainland investors to directly buy the stock.

-It surrendered those gains within days as investors assessed the implications of co-founder Mr Ma ceding control of Ant.
+It surrendered those gains within days as investors assessed the implications of Mr Jack Ma ceding control of Alibaba affiliate Ant.

 Chinese tech executives have warned investors repeatedly to prepare for a new reality of sedate growth, but the downbeat projections paint a gloomier picture than many feared.
 As Covid-19 lockdowns paralyse business activities in cities from Shanghai to Shenyang, China's once-reliable economic engine has lost steam.